woocommerce/automations/README.md

 ### Builds and releases

-- All pushes to master will automatically build the `dist/index.js` file for the action (then commit and push to master).
+- All pushes to trunk will automatically build the `dist/index.js` file for the action (then commit and push to trunk).
 So no need to worry about builds.
 - For releases, make sure you update the examples in the `README.md` if releasing a major version, otherwise just create a release manually (in the future this may get automated for releases).

 ### Adding a new automation.